Laelia autumnalis Lindl. 1831 SUBGENUS Laelia SECTION Podolaelia Schlechter Photo by © Lourens Grobler

 Laelia autumnalis Pink variety 1831

-Laelia autumnalis Pink variety 1831SUBGENUS Laelia SECTION Podolaelia Schlechter Photo courtesy of Robert Weyman Bussey
+Laelia autumnalis Pink variety 1831SUBGENUS Laelia SECTION Podolaelia Schlechter Photo by Robert Weyman Bussey

 This one is from the state of Michoacan, 1900 m elevation, very fragrant!